 5 Ways to Build Better Relationships on Facebook

-Especially when we’re dealing with a noisy and multi tasking social media world?
+Especially when dealing with a noisy and multi-tasking social media world?

-In this post I will show you 5 ways to build better relationships on Facebook.
+I will show you five ways to build better relationships on Facebook in this post.

 What is the Purpose of Relationship Building?

 The word relationship can be defined as a connection between 2 (or more) people.
-The key word being connection or, connected.
+So, the keyword is a connection or connected.
 And so, think about your current relationships – both on and offline.

-The goal, is to create these sorts of relationships with our prospects, customers, team members, etc. Yes, some will grow deeper than others but the overall process should remain the same.
+The goal is to create relationships with our prospects, customers, team members, etc. Yes, some will grow deeper than others, but the overall process should remain the same.
 Each person should be made to feel heard and cared for in some capacity.

 Think about what you expect from someone in a relationship – when you are the receiving and the giving end.
-Consider the purchases you’ve made from others – had they treated you like just anybody else would that have changed your buying decision?
+Consider the purchases you’ve made from others – had they treated you like anybody else?

-I hope these next few tips will help you both cultivate and nurture relationships for your business.
+I hope the following few tips will help you cultivate and nurture relationships for your business.

 5 Ways to Build Better Relationships on Facebook

-I will go into a lot more depth on building better relationships in our Facebook community so be sure you are plugged in there.
-Additionally, if you ever have questions on executing the tips taught here – I do our very best to reply to each and every comment and email I receive.
+I will go into more depth on building better relationships in our Facebook community, so be sure you are plugged in there.
+Additionally, if you ever have questions about executing the tips taught here, I do my best to reply to each comment and email I receive.